hameed0380/Final-Year-Project/Diary.md

 # Week 14-20
 This week I was slightly confused with the remaining part of the genetic algorithm so I decided to take a step back and do more research.
 Moving on from this I also worked on the report adding to the technical section as well as genetic drift and design pattterns.
+Upon further research I have now concluded that doing the majority of the project in tkinter is not viable and requires more time then provided.
+So I decided I will be doing the visualisation portion of the project in pygame for now.